Feature Interaction Aware Automated Data Representation Transformation: Concluding Remarks

 \section{Concluding Remarks}

 We introduce \textit{InHRecon}, an interaction-aware hierarchical reinforced feature generation framework for optimal, interpretable and meaningful representation space reconstruction.
-To this end, we extend the operation space for RL agents, enabling them to emulate human expertise across various feature types.
+We extend the operation space for RL agents, enabling them to emulate human expertise across various feature types.
 We decompose the feature generation process into sub-problems of operation selection and feature selection, addressed by hierarchical RL agents.
-We incorporate H-statistics as a measurement of interaction strength of selected features to promote systematic exploration of the feature space and faster convergence.
+We incorporate H-statistics as a feature interaction strength measurement to promote systematic exploration of the feature space and faster convergence.
 InHRecon also offers traceable feature generation, irmporving explainability.
 Our framework achieves (surpassing or on-par) state-of-the-art performances on the standardized benchmarks adopted by prior work.
-Future work aims to further enhance InHRecon by pre-training extremely large-scale models on diverse datasets.